Functional Shoulder Instability

 How Is Functional Shoulder Instability Diagnosed?

 A physiotherapist will assess shoulder movement patterns, strength, joint control, load tolerance, and how the shoulder blade works during arm movement.
+The goal is to identify why the shoulder feels unstable and which parts of the control system need retraining.

 The examination often includes: